hazcod/macbac/README.md

 ## How does it work?

-It's a convenient wrapper around `tmutil`.
+It's a convenient wrapper around `tmutil` and basically replicates the local snapshot feature Time Machine would perform when you are backing up to a remote disk.

 ## Installation